 The manatee is the gentle giant of the ocean.
-Thanks to conservation efforts over the years, the West Indian manatee — that's the one you see in Florida — was recently removed from the endangered species list.
+Thanks to conservation efforts over the years, the West Indian manatee — that's the one you see in Florida — was removed in March 2017 from the endangered species list.
 Take a look at some of the cool and little-known facts about this species and others in the manatee family.

 1. Only so many manatee species

 Today there are three manatee species found in the world: the Amazonian (Trichechus inunguis), the West African (Trichechus senegalensis) and the West Indian (Trichechus manatus).

 2. Bigger than you might think

 Manatees can reach up to 13 feet long (depending on the species) and weigh up to 3,500 pounds.